misotanni/misotanni.github.io/fjs/en/faq.md

 Sure, you can do that, but there are a few things you'll be missing on:

 - the ability to modulate to any foreign ‘key’ of your choice as you go, without the need for convoluted reassignments or cumbersome or verbose annotations;
-- the ‘one size fits all’ property of the FJS which, with very little notational overhead, allows you to use the same system for *all* JI, making way for an intuitive and firm understanding of FJS' – and JI's – inner workings and mental shortcuts;
+- the ‘one size fits all’ property of the FJS which, with very little notational overhead, allows you to use the same system for *all* JI, making way for an intuitive and firm understanding of the FJS's – and JI's – inner workings and mental shortcuts;
 - quick sightreading – even across scores.

 If you care about none of these, FJS might not be the right choice for you.
 I recommend you to give it a chance anyway.